Najoua Belyzel: Biography

-Najoua was born in Nancy, France and grew up in a large family with three sisters and two brothers.
-Her father is Moroccan and her mother is Egyptian.
+Najoua was born in Nancy, France to a Moroccan father and a Egyptian mother and grew up in a large family with three sisters and two brothers.
 Since childhood she showed an interest in music; by age 14, she had begun writing her own songs.

 Starting in 2001, Najoua studied law at the University of Nancy, but left for Paris to pursue a career in music.
 She initially met success when she joined the group Benoît, who had a successful single called "Tourne-toi Benoît", which touched on the subject of homosexuality.
 The later singles from Benoit, however, only met with moderate success and eventually the group disbanded.

 Najoua kept on working with the group's songwriter Christophe Casanave whose work had already been performed by popular French acts Steeve Estatof and Marc Lavoine.
 The two worked together on a song called "Stella", which would later appear on her debut album.
 The song "Née de l'amour et de la haine" was Belyzel's first demo in 2002.

 In 2005, Najoua released her first single, titled "Gabriel" (The Angel Gabriel), an electro-pop dance track, which became her signature song.
 A video was released to accompany the single by telling the 'story' behind the song: the video showed Najoua wearing angel wings while being attended by seraphs.
 She recently adopted the sitting Angel profile portrait of herself and used it on the album as her motif.

 Gabriel became a huge hit in France, Belgium, and Quebec, making it her best selling single which peaked at #3 on the Top 40 charts in France.
 Najoua also developed a dramatic stage routine to encapsulate the song and its highly charged emotional content as was demonstrated in the celebrated 'back to school' performance in Lille in 2006.
 Najoua has said that the song has nothing to do with gay issues, as has been suggested, but concerns the unlikely love of a human girl for an archangel and questioned whether that can be reciprocated.
 So it's about Angelsexuality - not homosexuality.